 Below is a list of some of the best foods to break intermittent fasting safely.

 Bone broth is a great first food to consume after a fast because it’s easy on the digestive system and packed with nutrients.
 It’s rich in minerals that support the immune system and contains healing compounds like collagen, glutamine, glycine, and proline.
+It also contains electrolytes, which are important when breaking a fast.
+If you make your own, make sure to add salt.

 They also contain several important vitamins and minerals.
 To make them even better you could scramble them with some olive oil for added healthy fats.